secretsquirrel/kyphosis/README.md

 You see, you can stuff data into and on a binary.

-See my shmoocon 2016 presentation for details.
+See my Shmoocon 2016 presentation for details.